Daniel-Chin/personal-website/public/blog/notes_game_ideas/src.md

 ````
 Or, imagine writing a thread to `breath` periodically.

+Multi-singleton. e.g. respawn the protagonist while the protagonist has not actually died, to produce two instances.

 ### Diagonal method
 minigame: I have a list of sets of natural numbers.
 Who can give me a set that appears very late in the list?
 Leaderboard: #1 Jack, 48295.